Flattened Sacs Of Internal Membranes Associated With Photosynthesis Are Called

 Developing Stress-Tolerant Crops

 Genetic engineering can be used to develop crops that are more tolerant to environmental stresses, such as drought, heat, and cold.
-This will help to ensure that crops can continue to produce high yields even in challenging conditions.
+This will help to confirm that crops can continue to produce high yields even in challenging conditions.

 Sustainable Agriculture